railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_workflow.rst

 Workflows can be created and modified in Open ERP's user interface.

-You can look at the specifications of the workflow for the sales order above using the menu *Administration > Configuration > Low level > Base > Workflow* .
+You can look at the specifications of the workflow for the sales order above using the menu :menuselection:`Administration --> Configuration --> Low level --> Base --> Workflow`.
 It's the process named sale.order.basic.
-All of the nodes appearing in the graph are listed in the field  *Activities* , and all of the arrows are listed in the field  *Transitions* .
+All of the nodes appearing in the graph are listed in the field :guilabel:`Activities`, and all of the arrows are listed in the field :guilabel:`Transitions`.

 .. figure::  images/sales_workflow_spec.png
    :align: center